 - Sprawl and development spells loss of habitat for wolves and their prey; but overall, the greatest threat to wolves is people's fear and misunderstanding about them.

-- As a top carnivore, the gray wolf, along with other predators such as the bear and cougar, control prey populations so that a landscape may support a healthy ecosystem.
+- As a top carnivore, the gray wolves, along with other predators such as the bears and cougars, control prey populations so that a landscape may support a healthy ecosystem.

 - Wolves play a vital role in maintaining the health of big game by culling sick animals and promoting stable ungulate populations.
 Biologists tell us that herds of big game - from elk to deer - are healthier with wolves in the habitat than without.